 If you already have an aquarium and are considering adding crested geckos to it, make sure that the tank is large enough and that there are no other animals inside that will pose a threat to your lizards.

-You may need to buy a few supplies that you don’t already have on hand, such as a UVB bulb or a thermostat, in order to make your aquarium suitable for your new pet.
+You may need to buy a few supplies that you don’t already have on hand, such as a UVB bulb or a thermostat, to make your aquarium suitable for your new pet.
 For the most part, though, crested geckos don’t require much in the way of special gear.

 But generally speaking, it’s best to buy new stuff for your new lizard.
-Most fish aquariums aren’t ideal for crested geckos, as they need at least one side to be made of mesh in order to provide ventilation, although you may be able to get away with just providing a mesh lid.
+Most fish aquariums aren’t ideal for crested geckos, as they need at least one side to be made of mesh to provide ventilation, although you may be able to get away with just providing a mesh lid.

 If you’re looking for a low-maintenance pet that’s still capable of providing tons of entertainment, then crested geckos are a wonderful option.
 These little lizards are always doing something interesting, and they need little in the way of care or supervision.